cosminneamtiu02/SwiftDeploy-G5K/experiments-runner/experiments-configurations/IMPLEMENTATION_INSTRUCTIONS.md

 - What: Path on the FE to a text file with one parameters line per experiment.
 - Format: One experiment per line, comments allowed if your executable ignores them.
-- Relative paths: Resolved under `experiments-runner/params/` inside the repo.
+- Relative paths: Resolved under `experiments-runner/params/` inside the repo; a sibling `done.txt` tracks completed lines.
 - Examples:
   - `"csnn-ckplus/runs.txt"`
   - `"/absolute/path/to/my_runs.txt"`